RECAP: REwriting Conversations for Intent Understanding in Agentic Planning: Acknowledgements

 Existing agent planning benchmarks either assume clearly defined tasks with well-specified requirements (e.g., TravelPlanner \cite{xie2024travelplanner}) or focus solely on vague or underspecified intent (e.g., IN3 \cite{qian-etal-2024-tell}).
 As discussed in \Cref{sec:sensitivity}, additional challenges such as intent shifts and nuanced details can lead to suboptimal downstream planning.
-To enable a deeper understanding of how to effectively represent complex user intent, we introduce \name, a benchmark designed to evaluate the ability of conversational rewriters to capture accurate, unambiguous, up-to-date, and comprehensive intent for downstream multi-agent planning.
+To enable a deeper understanding of how to effectively represent complex user intent, the \name{} benchmark is designed to evaluate the ability of conversational rewriters to capture accurate, unambiguous, up-to-date, and comprehensive intent for downstream multi-agent planning.